yamcs/yamcs/docs/server-manual/services/global/process-runner.rst

     When to start a new process if the original process exits.
 One of ``always``, ``on-success``, ``on-failure`` or ``never``.
 Default: ``never``.

 successExitCode (integer or integer[])
     Exit codes of the subprocess that are considered successful.
-This is used to evaluate the appropriate ``restart`` behaviour.
+This is used to evaluate the appropriate ``restart`` behavior.
 Default: ``0``.